hanwendong1/VirtualGaming/content/1-Codenames.md

 The clue must
 - Relate to word meaning
   - Be a word in English language
-  - Not be a form or part of a word on any visible card.
+  - Not be a form or part of a word on any visible card
   - Optional variant: Compound/hyphenated words, proper names, abbreviations, acronyms, homonyms, and rhymed words
 - 0 means no clues relate to it.
 Both allow unlimited guessing (unless wrong)